alro5921/problem-gambling-study/README.md

     * Fixed-Odds to Live-Action Sports betting ratio
 * Time Series Features
     * Weekly Hold
-    * Weekly
+    * Rolling Average of the Weekly Hold

 Recall that the Responsible Gaming inteventions are only between November 2008 and November 2009.
 I split this period with 4 cutoffs of three months; if there's an RG event within the next year of that cutoff, the frame is labelled positive.
 The year itself looks back in

+### Balancing

+The initial dataset was balanced between RG and non-RG users Note that since we're terminating our frames when

 Partially for convinence, but also because it's difficult to make intervention calls without enough data, I restrict my predictions to users who've registered within my lookback window.

-The profit matrix depends entirely on the planned early interventation.
+The profit matrix depends entirely on the planned early intervention.
 Are we simply sending the subscriber a non-compulsory email about gambling addiction and availiable interventions?
 There we can accept a relatively large false positive rate.
 Are we taking a more drastic account action, such as a deposit limit or w/e?
 We'd want a much lower false positive rate.